kgroveshok/z80-homebrew/WORD-LIST.md

  BLOAD ( w u a -- )    Load binary file from file name w on bank u into address u LIST ( uword -- )    List the code to the word on TOS FORGET ( uword -- )    Forget the uword on TOS
- -LOOP ( -- )    Decrement and test loop counter
  AT? ( u1 u2 -- n )  Push to stack ASCII value at row u2 col u1 |
  BANK ( u1 -- ) Select Serial EEPROM Bank Device at bank address u1 |  TODO
- SFREE ( -- n )  Gets number of blocks free on current storage bank |
- CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS |
  APPEND ( u n --  )  Appends data u to file id on current storage bank |
  SDEL ( n --  )  Deletes all data for file id n on current storage bank |
  OPEN ( n --  )  Sets file id to point to first data page |
- READ ( n --  )  Reads next page of file id  |
+ READ ( n -- n  )  Reads next page of file id and push to stack |
  EOF ( n -- u )  Returns EOF state of file id n |
  ( ( -- )  Start of comment |
  ) ( -- )  End of comment |
  MENU ( u1....ux n ut -- n ) Create a menu.
 Ut is the title, n is the number of menu items on stack.
 Push number selection to TOS |
+ REPEAT ( --  ) Start REPEAT...UNTIL loop  |
+ UNTIL ( u -- ) Exit REPEAT...UNTIL loop if TOS is false  |
  V0! ( u1 -- )  Store value to v0  |
  V0@ ( --u )  Put value of v0 onto stack |
  V1! ( u1 -- )  Store value to v1 |